Technical Analysis & Forecast 28.03.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 GBPUSD, “Great Britain Pound vs US Dollar”

-The GBPUSD continues developing a consolidation range around 1.2621.
-With an upward escape from the range, a correction to 1.2666 could follow.
-With a downward escape, the potential for a wave towards 1.2545 might open.
-Once this level is reached, a correction wave to 1.2740 could begin.
+The GBPUSD pair continues forming a consolidation range around 1.2620.
+With an upward escape from the range, the growth wave could continue to 1.2712, from which level the trend might extend towards 1.2730.
+With a downward escape, the wave could continue to 1.2525.

 USDJPY, “US Dollar vs Japanese Yen”

-The USDJPY pair continues developing a consolidation range around 151.45.
-A decline link towards 150.95 is not excluded today, after which the quotes could rise to 151.50.
-A breakout of this level might open the potential for growth towards 152.00, from which level the trend could extend to 152.80.
+The USDJPY pair continues developing a consolidation range around 151.45 without any obvious trend.
+A decline link could develop towards 150.95 today.
+Next, a growth wave to 151.50 might follow.
+If this level also breaks upwards, the potential for a wave to 152.00 might open, from which level the trend could extend towards 152.80.

 USDCHF, “US Dollar vs Swiss Franc”

-The USDCHF pair continues developing a consolidation range around 0.9044.
-With a downward escape from the range, a correction link towards 0.8972 is not excluded.
-With an upward escape, the potential for a wave to 0.9100 might open, from which level the trend could continue to 0.9125.
+The USDCHF pair continues developing a consolidation range around 0.9033.
+A decline link towards 0.8990 is not excluded today.
+Practically, a correction wave might form.
+Next, a new growth structure could develop towards 0.9045.
+And if this level also breaks, the potential for a wave to 0.9100 might open.
+This is the first target.

 AUDUSD, “Australian Dollar vs US Dollar”

-The AUDUSD pair continues developing a consolidation range around 0.6525.
-With an upward escape from the range, the potential for a correction towards 0.6555 might open.
-With a downward escape, the potential for a wave towards 0.6486 might open, from which level the trend could continue to 0.6433.
-This is a local target.
+The AUDUSD pair continues developing a consolidation range around 0.6505.
+With an upward escape, a growth link towards 0.6555 might form, from which level the wave could continue to 0.6570.
+With a downward escape, the potential for a wave towards 0.6484 might open.

 BRENT